DOT Reasonable Suspicion Checklist – [Updated for 2023]

 An individual’s appearance can give you many clues.
 For instance, the driver may have impaired vision.
 This can be visible through dilated pupils.
-Their eyes can also be bloodshot, which can allude to a burst blood vessel.
+Their eyes can also be bloodshot, alluding to a burst blood vessel.

 In addition, the driver may be physically incapable of maneuvering around the workplace.
-They could be stumbling or losing track of their balance or hand/eye coordination.
+They could be stumbling or losing balance or hand/eye coordination.

 Confirming The Action

 Double-check whether these signs and symptoms appear.
 Reasonable confirmation involves supervisors familiarizing themselves with behavior and visual clues that allude to substance abuse.

 Seek guidance from your HR department to ensure you follow the best practices to ensure a drug-free workplace.

 Some policies allow employees to admit to their wrongdoing and seek help.
 But admission is not enough to handle a case.
 Employees cannot escape the reasonable suspicion test.

 Documenting this action through a suspicion checklist can help HR or management keep track of the driver’s behavior.
 These must be specific details about the employee’s behavior or appearance.
 Also very important is to learn how to document your reasonable suspicions.